 Turkey's proven reserves of fossil-fuel resources are modest, though the country produces lignite and smaller amounts of hard coal.
-Coal production satisfies, however, only about 47% of demand and Turkey imported 96% of its total hard coal supply in 2015.
+Coal production satisfies, however, only about 39.7% of demand and Turkey imported 59.2% of its total coal supply in 2018.
 Yet, Turkey is an important energy-transit route owing to its strategic location between Europe, the Caspian region, and the Middle East.
-The country relies on imports to meet nearly three-quarters of its total energy demand.
+The country relies on imports to meet more than 80% of its total energy demand.

-Following the enactment of the 2001 Electricity Law, Turkey unbundled its stateowned enterprises into different business activities such as generation, transmission, distribution, and retail sales.
+Following the enactment of the 2001 Electricity Law, Turkey unbundled its state-owned enterprises into different business activities such as generation, transmission, distribution, and retail sales.
 As a result, private-sector investment in power generation has increased significantly since 2003.
 As a part of the 2001 Electricity Law, the Energy Market regulatory Authority (EMRA) was set up as an independent regulatory authority to issue licences, approve tariffs, solve disputes, and apply penalties in the electricity, natural-gas, petroleum, and LPG markets.

 The Turkish Government also passed a Natural Gas Market Law in 2001 with the objective of establishing a competitive natural-gas market.
-Although the law was supposed to unbundle the state-owned Petroleum Pipeline Company (BOTAS), the firm remains a major player in the natural-gas market, importing 78% of all the natural gas consumed.
-BOTAS also owns and operates the domestic oil and natural-gas transmission network.
-The reform further sought to limit the market share of any single importer or wholesaler to 20% as well as privatise gas-distribution activities.
+Although the law was supposed to unbundle the state-owned Petroleum Pipeline Company (BOTAS), the firm remains a major player in the natural-gas market, importing 85.2 % of all the natural gas (including LNG) consumed in 2018.
 Gas from Russia flows to Turkey via the Russia-Turkey Bluestream and Russia-Turkey West gas pipelines.
+As well, the construction of TurkStream pipeline (replacing the South Stream Transport Project) has been completed towards the end of 2019 with first gas deliveries recorded in January 2020.
 Meanwhile, gas from Azerbaijan enters Turkey through the Baku-Tbilisi-Erzurum pipeline.
-There are many planned pipeline routes involving Turkey, notably the Trans-Anatolian Gas Pipeline (TANAP) that would connect the European gas market to Shah Deniz-2 gas field.
+Last June 2018 saw the launch into operation of the Trans-Anatolian Gas Pipeline (TANAP) connecting the European gas market to Shah Deniz-2 gas field.